We connect caring volunteers in our community with older adults who need additional supports to remain

 Read all about it!
 View and download the latest AAHFS newsletter by clicking here.
 You can find past issues by visiting our Newsletter page.

-The next class is scheduled for April 8 with a menu of taco salad with homemade ranch dressing.
 The May 20 class will feature garlic butter baked tilapia with roasted baby potatoes and steamed broccoli.
-Registration is free, but space is limited so call our office at 320-974-8737 to make your reservation.
+Registration is free and available to those 65 and older, but space is limited so call our office at 320-974-8737 to make your reservation.

 For more information, visit our Health and Wellness page, or call our office at 320-974-8737.